williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 31 August 2023
+* [Everything](https://www.bbc.com/travel/article/20230829-why-aperol-spritz-is-the-drink-of-the-summer) you wanted to know about Aperol Spritz but didn't have anyone to ask.

 ## 28 August 2023
 * No business model or competitive advantage is indefinitely sustainable.<br/><br/>
 * Features delivered are not a measure of success; business outcomes are.<br/><br/>